Chevrotain/chevrotain/CONTRIBUTING.md

 #### Contributing To Chevrotain's Runtime Source code.

-This can be more complex as more in-depth knowledge of chevrotain internals may be needed.
+This can be more complex as more in-depth knowledge of Chevrotain internals may be needed.

 Details: